maksimk2/automated-call-processing/bias-variance-trade-off/README.md

 Welcome to the companion repository for the blog **"Managing the bias-variance trade-off at scale"**.
 This repository contains all the necessary code to replicate the experiments and analyses discussed in the blog, including the generation of synthetic data and the training of machine learning models.

+All the experiments have been executed on Databricks using DBR 15.3 ML.

 ---